Book Now →

 Contact Sport Guidelines

-As a legitimate contact sport, players can legally bump, shepherd, and tackle opponents between shoulders and knees.
-However, field umpires strictly penalize dangerous contact with free kicks – especially high tackles, bumps to the head, or tackles that dump players dangerously.
+As a legitimate contact sport, players can legally bump, shepherd, and tackle between shoulders and knees.
+Field umpires strictly penalize dangerous contact with free kicks — especially high tackles and bumps to the head.

 5